The Queensland Police Service (QPS) is the Government’s lead agency for crime prevention in Queensland.

 The QPS recognises that implementing and sustaining effective and efficient crime prevention programs can contribute significantly to the achievement of stopping crime and making Queensland safer.
 Effective approaches to crime prevention are outlined in the National Crime Prevention Framework developed by the Australian Institute of Criminology on behalf of the Australia and New Zealand Crime Prevention Senior Officers’ Group.
 The Framework provides guidance to assist with development of appropriate policies, strategies and programs to address crime problems.

-This website provides information about some of the programs the QPS delivers to assist people in Queensland to manage their safety and and help reduce crime.
+This website provides information about some of the programs the QPS delivers to assist people in Queensland to manage their safety and help reduce crime.

 The QPS has formed partnerships with the community, government agencies and the private sector to identify and address the causes of crime and anti-social behaviour.